-However, the purchase price is a key determinant of the monthly lease payment, so spend the time to get the best deal out there.
+However, the purchase price is a key determinant of the monthly payment, so spend time to get the best deal out there.

-Tip #2: Get a Good Estimate of Residual Value
+Tip #2: Get an Estimate of Residual Value

 The value of the car when the lease is up is referred to as its residual value.
 A car that ends up with a higher residual value is better because the lease amount depends on the value of the car at the beginning of the term and at the end of the term.
 A car that loses more value over the term of the lease will be more expensive.